-Form RPD-41367, Annual Withholding of Net Income From a Pass-Through Entity Detail Report, is due on or before the due date of the entity's federal return for the taxable year.
+Form RPD-41367, PTW Detail Report For Annual Withholding of Net Income From a Pass-Through Entity, is due on or before the due date of the entity's federal return for the taxable year.
 If a pass-through entity is not required to file a federal income tax return for the tax year, the entity must file Form RPD-41367 with the Department no later than 105 days after the end of its taxable year.
-The report is filed separately from the PTE return.